 - All add-ons listed on AMO are code-reviewed and tested by a team of employees and volunteers.
 They need to meet various technical and content policies in order to be accepted.
 Because of this, review times can range between a few hours to a number of weeks, depending on add-on complexity and other factors.

-- Unlisted add-ons are for the most part automatically reviewed and signed.
+- Self-distributed add-on files are automatically reviewed and signed.
 The add-ons review team may from time to time perform a manual review of your signed files and give you feedback about it.

 - When you make updates to your add-on to add features or fix bugs, you'll want any previously installed versions of the add-on to update themselves to the new version.

-- If you list your add-on on AMO, then all you have to do here is submit the new version to AMO: add-ons default to checking AMO for new versions of themselves.
+- For versions hosted on AMO, all you have to do is upload the new version: add-ons default to checking AMO for new versions of themselves.

-- If you do not list your add-on on AMO, you need to tell the host application (e.g. Firefox) where it can find new versions of your add-on.
+- For versions that aren't hosted on AMO, you need to tell the host application (e.g. Firefox) where it can find new versions.
 To do this, include a URL in the add-on's manifest called the updateURL: the host application will go here to get information about updates.
 At the updateURL you host a file in the update RDF format: among other things, this file includes another URL called updateLink which points to the updated XPI itself.
 If you're using the Add-on SDK, see Supporting updates for self-hosted add-ons.

 All new versions of your add-ons will also need to signed.
 Once your first version has been submitted, you can upload new versions in the developer page for your add-on.
-The signing process is the same as with new add-ons.
+The signing process is the same for all self-distributed versions.

 To create a beta channel, upload a file with a unique version string that contains any of the following strings: